MischaU8/yumyum/selections/invert-selection_spGsFX85eK4.md

 yum yum
-Floyd here with a quick look at inverting selections and plasticity to quickly switch the selection state of all solid sheets and Curves in a scene use the keyboard shortcut alt a use this
+Floyd here with a quick look at inverting selections in Plasticity to quickly switch the selection state of all solid sheets and Curves in a scene use the keyboard shortcut alt a use this